ADULT BRACES LOS ANGELES

-While orthodontic treatment is recommended for these cases, it should be noted that treatment may be more difficult and require additional time to complete a full correction.
+While orthodontic treatment is recommended for these cases, such treatment may be more complex and require additional time to complete a full correction.

-Can my orthodontist treatment the pain in my muscles and joints?
+Can my orthodontist treat pain in my muscles and joints?

-Discomfort in your jaw muscle or joints is commonly associated with bruxing, which is the habitual grinding of the teeth, typically at night.
+Discomfort in your jaw muscle or joints is commonly associated with teeth grinding, typically at night.

-My family dentist told me I needed orthodontic treatment before replacing missing teeth.
-Why?
+Do I need orthodontic treatment before replacing missing teeth?

-My teeth have been misaligned and crooked since I was a child.
+I have had crooked since I was a child?
 Why should I have orthodontic treatment now?